Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 That's right.

-I mean, these are all our favourite.
+I mean, these are all our favorite.

 Of course.

-But you're an equal favourite.
+but you're an equal favourite.

-oh no, we don't have a favourite child.
+It's kind of like parents say, oh, no, we don't have a favourite child.

 And you're like, yes, you do.

-such a high honour to welcome you in.
+For people to be in the Triple Tribunez Club, such a high honour to welcome you in.

 Dave will compliment you and salute you.